llefranc/42_push_swap/README.md

 In order to succeed, a good comprehension of what is **complexity**, and how the best **sorting algorithms** work was necessary.

+### How I solve the project

+For small list of integers (< 5) I'm using custom sortings to optimize the number of instructions.
+For bigger list, I implemented a variant of quicksort algorithm.
+</br>My push_swap algorithm is sorting a stack of :
+- 3 numbers in 1 instruction
+- 5 numbers in 9 instructions
+- 100 numbers in 772 instructions
+- 500 numbers in 5357 instructions
+</br>*each time average number of insctructions for 100 tests*

 ### Building and running the project

 1. Download/Clone this repo